Michael Grandage: Charity

 In 2013, Grandage formed his charity MGCfutures, dedicated to supporting the work of young theatre makers and theatre audiences of the future.
 Initially, its educational work ran alongside the activities of MGC's work in the West End including the formation of a Youth Theatre.
 In 2014, when it acquired registered charity status, its reach became much wider.
 Since 2016 it has offered annual bursaries to young theatre makers including directors, producers, designers, writers, performers and all creative artists.
-In 2017 it piloted a new scheme giving young people the opportunity to watch and engage with theatre.
-The scheme, Theatergoers for Life, is designed to encourage young people to start a meaningful relationship with live performance by supporting and encouraging independent theatre-going to regional theatres.
+In 2017 it piloted a new scheme, Theatregoers for Life, designed to encourage young people to start a meaningful relationship with live performance by supporting and encouraging independent theatre-going to regional theatres.
 In 2021, the bursary scheme celebrated its first five years with a record number of 33 recipients receiving over £118,000 to help the industry back to work following the Covid pandemic.
+By 2024, the scheme had awarded more than £500,000 to over 140 theatre makers.
 The charity's patrons include Dame Judi Dench, Dawn French, Nicole Kidman, Jude Law, Daniel Radcliffe, Sir Simon Russell Beale, Aidan Turner and David Walliams.

 Honours and appointments

-Grandage has been awarded honorary doctorates by the University of London, Sheffield University and Sheffield Hallam University.
-He has been given honorary fellowships by The Royal Central School of Speech and Drama, The Royal Welsh College of Music and Drama and Falmouth University.
+Grandage was awarded the 2006 Award for Excellence in International Theatre by the International Theatre Institute.

-In 2005, he was awarded the German-British Forum Award in recognition of an outstanding contribution to German-British relations following his introduction of Schiller into the West End and regional repertoire.
+He was appointed Commander of the Order of the British Empire (CBE) in the 2011 Birthday Honours for Services to Drama.

-He was awarded the 2006 Award for Excellence in International Theatre by the International Theatre Institute.
-In 2010 he became President of The Royal Central School of Speech and Drama.
-He is also President of the Morrab Library and Patron of the Newlyn Arts Festival in Cornwall.
+He has been awarded honorary doctorates by the University of London, Sheffield University, and Sheffield Hallam University.
+He has been given honorary fellowships by The Royal Central School of Speech and Drama, The Royal Welsh College of Music and Drama, and Falmouth University.

-In 2011, he was appointed Commander of the Order of the British Empire (CBE) in the Queen's birthday honours for Services to Drama.
+Grandage served as president of The Royal Central School of Speech and Drama from 2010 to 2022.
+As of November 2024 he is chair of the Josephine Hart Poetry Foundation and president of the Morrab Library in Cornwall (since 2018).